Fabric protection delivers great value to carpet and upholstery owners. Protecting your fibres from damage protects your flooring investment.

 The instructions for using fabric protectors will vary from product to product however to give you a guide the following example relates to the specific use of a water based, super concentrated fabric protector called Fibre Guard.

+a.
 Always do these things...

 • Test on a small inconspicuous area first to ensure suitability of this product on the surface.